Injective envelopes and the intersection property: The intersection property for essential extensions

 \section{The intersection property for essential extensions}

-Our main reason for considering $G$-injective envelopes is the following result by Breuillard, Kalantar, Kennedy and Ozawa \cite[Theorem~3.1]{kalantarkennedyozbr} (see also \cite{kalantarkennedy}).
-Recall that a discrete group is said to be \emph{$C^*$-simple} if the reduced group $C^*$-algebra $C^*_r(G)$ is a simple $C^*$-algebra. \begin{theorem} A discrete group $G$ is $C^*$-simple if and only if the action of $G$ on the maximal ideal space of $I_G(\CC)$ is free.\end{theorem}

-We now consider the question of whether the intersection property of a discrete group $G$ on a $C^*$-algebra, passes to $G$-essential extensions.
+We now consider the question of whether the intersection property of an action of a discrete group $G$ on a $C^*$-algebra ascends to $G$-essential extensions.
 The proof of the following lemma is inspired by \cite[Lemma 7.2]{kalantarkennedyozbr}.

 \begin{lemma} Let $A$ be a $G$-$C^*$-algebra and let $B$ be a $G$-essential $C^*$-algebra extension of $A$.
 For any ideal $I\s A\rtimes_r G$, let $J$ be the ideal in $B\rtimes_r G$ generated by $I$.
 Then $I\cap A=\{0\}$ if and only if $J\cap B=\{0\}$.\end{lemma}